TezBaydu/Milestone-Project-3-Cooking/README.md

 - ^[a-zA-Z0-9]{1,30}$ changed to ^[a-zA-Z0-9 -]{1,30}$ to accept spaces and dashes
 - Login forgot password - This would be a nice to have but is not necessary for this project
 - All Recipes: limit of cards but not enough time but is a nice to have
+- Heroku maximum slug size is 500MB
+    * Removing Gifs and going with images instead